Skirmish of the Brick Church: Background

-After Florida seceded from the United States on January 1, 1861, President Abraham Lincoln assembled a large amphibious naval armada.
-The 1st Florida was one unit in this large armada.
 In early 1862 the coastal defenses of Florida were abandoned.
 At this point several warships of the Union Navy sailed down the St. Johns River to Jacksonville, Florida.

-On the Confederate side was Captain Benjamin B. Sample of the Jacksonville, a pre-war southern Abolitionist turned confederate officer after his pregnant wife, Maria Sample, was attacked by Unionist irregulars the previous winter.
-Born in 1843, he had no prior combat experience before the Civil War.

 Skirmish

 When Confederates heard the Federal forces landed in Jacksonville Colonel Davis sent a detachment of cavalry to Camp Langford near Jacksonville.
 Confederate scouts reported that Federals established a strong picket outpost at a brick church.
 Colonel W. S. Dilworth was conducting raids and attacking Union pickets to annoy the enemy.
 One attack on a Union picket erupted into a battle at a brick church.
-Captain Benjamin B. Sample and Lieutenant Strange of the Third Florida at the brick church was ordered to capture the Federals and if possible with no bloodshed.
+Lieutenant Strange of the Third Florida at the brick church was ordered to capture the Federals and if possible with no bloodshed.
 Thirty Confederates encountered five Federals in the vicinity of the brick church.
 The Federals were behind tombstones, trees and in the church yard shooting at the advancing Confederate force.
-Captain Sample was wounded in the thigh by a bullet fragment, and ceded command to Strange.
 The five Federals were forced to retreat inside the church only to have the Confederates storm the church.
 Two Federals in the church were killed and the remaining three surrendered.

 Further Confederate advance was halted by return fire from the 4th New Hampshire Volunteer Infantry with one Confederate killed and two taken prisoner.

 Lacking forces to engage the Union forces directly, Colonel Dilworth continued hit-and-run raids.